rxode2 and mrgsolve: A Feature Comparison

 math auto-differentiation, enabling exact gradient-based estimation in

-nlmixr2. mrgsolve’s $PKMODEL block supports one and two
+nlmixr2. mrgsolve’s $PKMODEL block gained closed-form

 mod <- function() {